Derek Boshier

-He has been commissioned by David Bowie, The Clash, and The Pretty Things.
+Boshier was commissioned by David Bowie, The Clash, and Pretty Things.

-Education and Profession
+Early life and education

-Derek Boshier attended Yeovil School of art in Somerset, England from 1953-1957 (B.F.A.).
-He attended the Royal College of Art in London, 1959-1962 alongside David Hockney, Pauline Boty, Allen Jones and Peter Phillips, receiving his M.F.A. in 1962.
+Derek Boshier attended Yeovil School of Art (now Yeovil College) in Somerset, England from 1953-1957 (B.F.A.).
+He attended the Royal College of Art in London, 1959–1962 alongside David Hockney, Pauline Boty, Allen Jones and Peter Phillips, receiving his M.F.A. in 1962.

-The boredom of the previous few years of National Service in the [Royal Engineers] had been alleviated by reading the works of Marshall McLuhan.
+The boredom of the previous few years of National Service in the Royal Engineers had been alleviated by reading the works of Marshall McLuhan.
 During his college years, his work was didactic, commenting on the space race, the all-powerful multinationals and the increasing Americanisation of English culture.